 One of my favorite vacations was a camping trip on an uninhabited island just south of the Great Barrier Reef.
 I learned how to protect food from dingos, how to tow out a bogged four-wheel drive vehicle, and how to embrace being far, far away from civilization.
 As the stars rose over the Pacific night after night, I knew I was hooked on the experience of escaping into nature in solace.
-Another of my favorite vacations was when I had the opportunity to get a place from Outer Banks Realtors near the beach, it was definitely a great time.
+Another of my favorite vacations was when I had the opportunity to get a place near the beach and even read the Survival Cooking List of Best Coolers to get one of them, it was definitely a great time.

 When I was pregnant I was afraid my days of setting off into the wilderness were done, but once my daughter arrived I realized that carrying her in a backpack or wrap would allow us to keep exploring.
 We moved to New Hampshire and set about discovering the trails, peaks and riverbeds in our new home.
 I grew in my confidence to plan and organize my own trips that were more and more exploratory.
 I had this adventurous parenting thing in the bag.

 The trouble started this summer, the summer my child turned three.
 At thirty pounds and three feet tall, she was getting too big to be comfortably carried for long distances.
 As an inquisitive toddler she wasn’t interested in being held anyway: She wanted to be close to the ground, finding hidden treasures that I would have hiked right past.